Charles Evans Whittaker: Supreme Court

 Whittaker was nominated by President Eisenhower on March 2, 1957, as an associate justice of the Supreme Court, to succeed Stanley Forman Reed.
 He was confirmed by the Senate on March 19, 1957, by a unanimous vote.
 Whittaker took the judicial oath of office on March 25, 1957.
 He thus became the first person to serve as a judge of a United States District Court, a United States Court of Appeals, and the Supreme Court of the United States.
 Samuel Blatchford also served at all three levels of the federal judiciary, but the court system was configured slightly differently at that time.
-Ketanji Brown Jackson is the most recent justice to have served in all three levels of the federal judiciary.
 Whittaker served as Circuit Justice of the Eighth Circuit and the Tenth Circuit for his duration of service on the Supreme Court.

 On the closely divided Supreme Court, Whittaker was a swing vote.
 According to Professor Howard Ball, Whittaker was an "extremely weak, vacillating justice" who was "courted by the two cliques on the Court because his vote was generally up in the air and typically went to the group that made the last, but not necessarily the best, argument."
 Whittaker failed to develop a consistent judicial philosophy and reportedly felt himself not as qualified as some of the other members of the Court.
 After agonizing deeply for months over his vote in Baker v.
 Carr, a landmark reapportionment case, Whittaker suffered a nervous breakdown in the spring of 1962.
 At the behest of Chief Justice Earl Warren, Whittaker recused himself from the case and retired from the Court effective March 31, 1962 due to a certified disability, citing exhaustion from the heavy workload and stress.

-As of 2023, Whittaker remains the only Supreme Court Justice appointed from Missouri.
+As of 2025, Whittaker remains the only Supreme Court Justice appointed from Missouri.
 He is also the most recently appointed Justice to have received his legal education from a public law school.

 Final years

 Effective September 30, 1965, Whittaker resigned his position as a retired Justice in order to become chief counsel to General Motors.
 He also became a resolute critic of the Warren Court as well as the Civil Rights Movement, characterizing the civil disobedience of the type practiced by Martin Luther King Jr. and his followers as lawless.
 He wrote a piece for the FBI Law Enforcement Bulletin that advised protesters to use courts instead of taking to the streets.
-Whittaker died on November 26, 1973 at St. Luke's Hospital in Kansas City, Missouri of a ruptured abdominal aneurysm.
+Whittaker died on November 26, 1973, at St. Luke's Hospital in Kansas City, Missouri of a ruptured abdominal aneurysm.